RaleighGithub/LeetcodeNote/Leetcode1.md

 		Only one valid answer exists.

 	Follow-up: Can you come up with an algorithm that is less than O(n^2) time complexity?
- 	Follow-up: If the input array is sorted, how to do.
+ 	Follow-up: If the input array is sorted, how to do. please see leetcode #167.

 Solution

 	create a hash table "dct"
- 	Think abot the nums[u], each judgement the different, target substrat input, in dct. if true, return the answer.
+ 	Think about the nums[u], each judgement the different, it is target substrat input, in dct. if true, return the answer.
 Or not, the input is stored in dct.

 	Example 2:
 	Index 0, Input =3